mradigen/ctf-backend/README.md

 ```

 ## Structure:

+To make the API routes clear without having to check each file, we organise the routes in separate python files.

+Each file has their own router, eg. `/team`, with endpoints lying under it: `/team/list` `/team/login`

+All individual routes (`/team/*`, `/ctf/*`) are then put behind `/api` in the `routes/__init__.py`, so we end up with `/api/team/*` and `/api/ctf*`.

+In case a certain route has multiple complex tasks, they can be separated as a submodule.
+For example, the route `/api/ctf/start` will perform a lot of tasks (interacting with docker etc.), and hence has a separate file for it.

 ```
 app.py                      # Main file
 docs.py                     # Takes metadata from each route and compiles it for FastAPI